 If issue is not addressed, the complainant (direct customer) may request mediation

-CSC is notified of the issue by complainant and/or IFO.
+CSC is notified of the issue by complainant and/or IANA Functions Operator.
 CSC reviews to determine whether the issue is part of a persistent performance issue and/or is an indication of a possible systems problem.
 If so, the CSC may seek remediation through the Problem Resolution Process.

 The complainant (direct customer) may initiate an Independent Review Process, if the issue is not addressed.